anupam-kumar-krishnan/Namaste-JavaScript/Namaste JavaScript 🙏 Season - 2/Ep.2 Promises🤝.md

 </b>

 ### _What improvement did we make in our code_
-- Earlier, we passed the callback function to createOrder API and we were blindly trusing createOrder API, we were relying on it
+- Earlier, we passed the callback function to createOrder API and we were blindly trusting createOrder API, we were relying on it
 - And in second case(promise), we are attaching a callback function to a `Promise` object. <br>
   In this case, we will have the control of our program with us.
 - How? createOrder API will only do it's job, it will create an order and it will fill the `promise` object with the data(the order ID) wherever it wants to and as soon as this `promise` object is filled with that data, it will automatically call our callback function back